rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ```

 This error points out that we’re only allowed to use the `?` operator in a
-function that returns `Result` or `Option` or another type that implements
+function that returns `Result`, `Option`, or another type that implements
-`std::ops::Try`.
-When you’re writing code in a function
+`FromResidual`.
+When you’re writing code in a function that doesn’t return one
-that doesn’t return one of these types, and you want to use `?` when you call other
-functions that return `Result<T, E>`, you have two choices to fix this problem.
+of these types, and you call other functions that return `Result<T, E>`, you
-One technique is to change the return type of your function to be `Result<T,
+have two choices.
+One technique is to change the return type of your function
-E>` if you have no restrictions preventing that.
-The other technique is to use
+to be `Result<T, E>` if you have no restrictions preventing that.
+The other
-a `match` or one of the `Result<T, E>` methods to handle the `Result<T, E>` in
+technique is to use a `match` or one of the `Result<T, E>` methods to handle
-whatever way is appropriate.
+the `Result<T, E>` in whatever way is appropriate.

 The `main` function is special, and there are restrictions on what its return
 type must be.
 One valid return type for main is `()`, and conveniently, another